NexulAcademy/AngularInDepth-starter/README.md

 ## 2. Setup the Customer database

+you need to have Sql Express, or Sql Server Developer installed and a server instance.
+The migrations command below will create a database in that default database instance.

 (Done) The EF migrations were already created for the C# models with this:

     ..\SimpleCrm.Web.Api> dotnet ef migrations add InitialCreate -p ../SimpleCrm.SqlDbServices/SimpleCrm.SqlDbServices.csproj -c SimpleCrmDbContext

 (TODO) Run both migrations against your local database
     (from within a teminal in the Web api folder:)

     ..\SimpleCrm.Web.Api> dotnet ef database update -p ../SimpleCrm.SqlDbServices/SimpleCrm.SqlDbServices.csproj -c SimpleCrmDbContext

     ..\SimpleCrm.Web.Api> dotnet ef database update -p ../SimpleCrm.SqlDbServices/SimpleCrm.SqlDbServices.csproj -c CrmIdentityDbContext